He was a hero, and she held immortality in her hands...

 In ancient times, the calendar was instrumental, especially in timing the harvest season.
 Mid-Autumn Festival, which originally cued the autumn harvest for many, is timed with the biggest and brightest moon of the year.

-In 2021, the moon will be at its peak on Sept.
-21, one day before the Northern Hemisphere’s autumnal equinox.
-Over a billion people will come together to celebrate this age-old tradition of honoring the moon and what it meant to countless generations.
+In 2022, the moon will be at its peak on Sept.
+10. Over a billion people will come together to celebrate this age-old tradition of honoring the moon and what it meant to countless generations.

 Contemporary celebrations around the world